alissatroiano/Milestone-2/README.md

 * The media queries in the stylesheet were copied/learned from [w3schools.com](https://www.w3schools.com/css/css_rwd_mediaqueries.asp)

-* Line 2 of question.js (jQuery.noConflict()) was copied from [jQuery.com](https://api.jquery.com/jQuery.noConflict/)
+* Line 2 of question.js, which enables `jQuery.noConflict())` mode was copied from [jQuery.com](https://api.jquery.com/jQuery.noConflict/)

 ### Media

-* The background image of the iron throne used in the jumbotron section was taken by [Corona Borealis Studio](https://www.shutterstock.com/g/automotive+stocks) and downloaded/licensed via [Shutterstock](https://www.shutterstock.com/image-illustration/medieval-iron-throne-kings-made-weapons-1403641736).
+* The background image of the iron throne used in the jumbotron section was downloaded/licensed via [Shutterstock](https://www.shutterstock.com/image-illustration/medieval-iron-throne-kings-made-weapons-1403501564).

 ### Acknowledgements